5anji/Calculator/README.md

-# CMD calculator
+# CLI calculator

-It is a simple CMD calculator written in C++.
+It is a simple CLI calculator written in C++.
 Here are the next operations:

 * Addition operator